Eideticom/workflow-license-check/README.md

 $ python3 spdx_review.py -d base_project_dir new_project_dir
 # When you have two existing scancode json files
 $ python3 spdx_review.py -j basedir.json newdir.json
+# When you have two branches for a project
+$ python3 spdx_review.py -g -G libnoload6 before_branch master_branch
 ```
 This will produce stdout messages reporting any differences with licenses or
 copyrights.
 It will also report when a new file has been added along with those